AlexJReid/blog/content/posts/xllify/index.md

 series = []
 +++

-**Excel is the original rapid application development tool.** You can do unholy things to get a job done without code.
+**Excel is the original rapid application development tool.** Developers can do unholy things to get a job done without code.
 Long term, these solutions can end up brittle and hard to extend.

 Over the years there have been many approaches for extending Excel beyond formula soup and VBA.
 There is the excellent [Excel-DNA](https://excel-dna.net/), [PyXLL](https://www.pyxll.com/), Microsoft's own [Office.js](https://learn.microsoft.com/en-us/office/dev/add-ins/reference/overview/excel-add-ins-reference-overview) and [Python](https://support.microsoft.com/en-gb/office/introduction-to-python-in-excel-55643c2e-ff56-4168-b1ce-9428c8308545) support, among others.
 These technologies are far simpler and feature rich than the [Excel C Development Kit](https://docs.microsoft.com/en-us/office/client-developer/excel/welcome-to-the-excel-software-development-kit) and are well documented and supported.